 About Holly Mulcahy

-As an in-demand performer, Holly balances her orchestral duties with numerous concerto performances around the country.
-Passionate about performing living American composers’ works, Holly has been featured as soloist for concertos by Jennifer Higdon, Jim Stephenson, Philip Glass, and now a concerto being written for her by Hollywood film composer, George S. Clinton.
-This new concerto, The Rose of Sonora: a violin concerto in five scenes, is inspired by true stories about the lives of legendary women in the Old West and will take the listener on an epic western adventure of love and revenge.
-The world premiere performance will be in April 2019.
+As an in-demand performer, Holly balances her orchestral duties with numerous concerto performances across the country.
+Passionate about performing living American composers’ works, Holly has been featured as soloist for concertos by Jennifer Higdon, Jim Stephenson, Philip Glass, and now a concerto by Hollywood film composer, George S. Clinton.

 Believing in music as a healing and coping source, Holly founded Arts Capacity, a charitable 501(c)3 which focuses on bringing live chamber music, art, artists, and composers to prisons.
 Arts Capacity addresses many emotional and character-building issues people face as they prepare for release into society.